jfischer/micropython-iot-hackathon/docs/firmware-and-testing.rst

 Download or clone the mpfshell repository and follow the instructions in the README.md file to install.

-We will use the AntEvents framework for writing some of the software running on the ESP8266.
-Please download or clone the AntEvent repository on GitHub: https://github.com/mpi-sws-rse/antevents-python.
-Note that we will not be using the version of AntEvents available on pypi.python.org.
+We will use the ThingFlow framework for writing some of the software running on the ESP8266.
+Please download or clone the ThingFlow repository on GitHub: https://github.com/mpi-sws-rse/thingflow-python.
+Note that we will not be using the version of ThingFlow available on pypi.python.org.
 That version is only for the standard CPython implementation.
-We will be using the code in the ``micropython`` subdirectory of the AntEvents source tree.
+We will be using the code in the ``micropython`` subdirectory of the ThingFlow source tree.

 MicroPython Firmware
 ~~~~~~~~~~~~~~~~~~~~